 As a general rule, wait 1–2 weeks before following up on a job application.

-But first, check the job listing to see if it provides any information about the application window or when applicants can expect to hear back.
+Check the job listing first to see if it provides any information about the application window or when applicants can expect to hear back.
+Some hiring managers may even suggest following up after a certain period of time has passed.

 If you can’t find any specific guidelines, use your best judgment, but wait at least one week before sending a follow up email to give the hiring manager some time to review your application.